City4AgeProject/individual-monitoring/README.md

-# individual-monitoring-Belit
+# individual-monitoring
-Individual monitoring dashboard app, Belit version with Hibernate ORM and support for assessments.
+Individual monitoring dashboard app, Project version with Hibernate ORM and support for assessments.

 Deployment on Glassfish instructions: